thalerjonathan/glfw-idris-st/README.md

 Assuming you have installed Idris and it is on your path.

 1. Make sure glfw3 is installed on your system and can be found by pkg-config.
 On Linux use the package manager of your system, on Mac OS X use brew install.
-2. Download / clone gl-idris-b.
+2. Download / clone glfw-idris-st.
-3. Install the library by navigating to the gl-idris-b folder and simply invoke 'make' in a terminal.
+3. Install the library by navigating to the glfw-idris-st folder and simply invoke 'make' in a terminal.

 ### Examples
 There exists two examples which both show how to initialize GLFW, create a window, initialize GLEW, render a rectangle and shutdown after 5 seconds.